 Approved researchers will be provided with data in SURE, as well as information about data user resources, training, support and publication guidelines.

-All publications using POCLS data will be reviewed by FACS, data custodians and ethics committees prior to publishing.
-All POCLS publications and journal articles will be available on POCLS publications.
+All publications using POCLS data will be reviewed by DCJ, data custodians and ethics committees prior to publishing.
+All POCLS publications and journal articles will be available on the webpage at POCLS publications.

 Data user training